Highlands Virtual Academy

 Is the Highlands Virtual Academy curriculum accredited?

-The online curriculum provided via Edgenuity (formerly e2020) mirrors that of traditional courses and is aligned with PA State Standards and Assessment Anchors.
-Through our Highlands Virtual Academy program we are able to offer additional elective classes online that are not offered in our traditional classrooms.
+The online curriculum provided via Edgenuity and Accelerate mirror that of traditional courses and is aligned with PA State Standards and Assessment Anchors.
+Through our Highlands Virtual Academy program, we are able to offer additional elective classes online that are not offered in our traditional classrooms.

 How much time will my child spend doing school work during the day/year?

-Can my child participate in Forbes Road CTC while attending the Highlands Virtual Academy?
+Can my high school child participate in Forbes Road CTC while attending the Highlands Virtual Academy?

 We encourage students to pick the path that best fits their learning needs.
 Vocational - Technical students who wish to enroll in Highlands Virtual Academy may participate in either cyber or traditional courses when they return to campus from Forbes Road CTC each day.